 FAQs: Vortex Tubes

-- Compressed air is injected into the vortex tube and flows at a rate of up to 1,000,000 RPM towards the 'hot' end of the tube.
+Compressed air is injected into the vortex tube, flows at a rate of up to 1,000,000 RPM towards the ‘hot’ end of the tube.
 Once this hot air reaches the end, a small amount is exhausted through a control valve.
-The rest of the air is forced backwards towards the other end and exits as 'cold' air.
+The rest of the air is forced backwards towards the other end and exits as ‘cold’ air.

-The Vortex Tube is a product of STREAMTEK™ Corp.
-Using compressed air as their only power source, cold air is produced on one end and hot air on the other.
+Vortex Tubes are a product of STREAM-TEK Corp.
+Using compressed air as their only power source, cold air is produced on one and hot air on the other.
 All this is done with no moving parts!

-The vortex tube was invented in 1933 by French physicist Georges J. Ranque.
-German physicist Rudolf Hilsch improved the design and published a widely read paper in 1947 on the device, which he called a Wirbelrohr (meaning whirl pipe).
+The vortex tube was invented in 1933 by French physicist Georges J. Ranque and German physicist Rudolf Hilsch improved the design and published a widely read paper in 1947 on the device, which he called a Wirbelrohr (literally, whirl pipe).

-In the past, the Vortex Tube has been known as the "Hilsch Tube", the "Ranque Vortex Tube", the "Maxwells’s Demon”, and the "Ranque-Hilsh Tube".
+The Vortex Tube has been known as the “Hilsch Tube”, the “Ranque Vortex Tube”, the “Maxwells’s Demon, and the “Ranque-Hilsh Tube”.
 It’s a reliable, simple and low cost answer to various spot cooling problems within industrial plants.

-- STREAMTEK offers Small and Medium sized Vortex Tubes, each with a wide variety of cooling capacities.
-The Vortex Tube Generator Kits allow you to experiment with a variety of temperatures and air flows.
-We recommend you talk to a STREAMTEK™ Application Engineer, as they can aid you in selecting the appropriate Vortex Tube for your application.
+STREAM-TEK offers Small and Medium sized Vortex Tubes, each with a wide variety of cooling capacities.
+Vortex Tube Generator Kits allow you to experiment with a variety of temperatures and air flows.
+We recommend you talk to a STREAM-TEK Application Engineer, as they can aid you in selecting the appropriate Vortex Tube for your application.

-- The Vortex Tube is typically used in spot cooling applications.
-Use it to cool, mold, machine operations, hot parts, electronics, etc. The hot end could be used to heat glues, shrink wraps, or dry parts.
+The Vortex Tube is typically used in spot cooling applications.
+Use it to cool, molds, machining operations, hot parts, electronics, etc. The hot end could be used to heat glues, shrink wraps, or for drying parts.

-Yes, however there are clear-cut advantages to using the STREAMTEK™ Cabinet Panel Cooler for this application.
+Yes, however there are clear-cut advantages to using the STREAM-TEK Cabinet Panel Cooler for this application.